England's Curran out of T20 World Cup

-T20 World Cup: England's Sam Curran ruled out of Twenty20 World Cup with back injury
+T20 World Cup: England's Sam Curran ruled out of squad with back injury

 Last updated on .From the section Cricket

-England all-rounder Sam Curran has been ruled out of the Twenty20 World Cup with a back injury.
+England all-rounder Sam Curran has been ruled out of the T20 World Cup with a back injury.

 Curran complained of back pain after playing in the Indian Premier League for Chennai Super Kings on Saturday and scans have shown a lower-back issue.